jfecher/ante/README.md

 # Ante
 The compile-time language

+Ante is a compiled systems language focusing on providing extreme extensibility through the use of a compile-time API.
+Using such an API, compiler extensions can be created within the program itself, allowing for the addition of a garbage collector, ownership system, etc, all in a normal library without requiring any changes to the compiler itself.

+Systems languages can traditionally be a pain to write.
+To fix this, Ante provides high-level solutions such as string interpolation, smart pointers, and pattern matching, while maintaining the ability to interact at a lower level if needed.

 ## Community
 - Join the official subreddit at [/r/ante](https://www.reddit.com/r/ante) for any and all discussion.
 Everyone is welcome!